 In 2011, the brand Mazda Eclairage and its website, officially disappears to give place to the brand Philips.

-The famous French light designer Jacques Biny (1913 – 1976), designed several lights for Lita such as the Zodiac wall lamp, also a type of projector lamp.
+The famous French light designer Jacques Biny (1913 – 1976), designed several lamps for Lita such as the Zodiac wall lamp, also a type of projector lamp.
 This lamp is often attributed to Jacques Biny, but in all probability it is not.

 Some other designers that created lights for Lita were Jean Boris Lacroix and Alain Brux.